prince1837/SCRAPING/README.md

 Requests is an Apache2 Licensed HTTP library, written in Python.
 Requests will allow you to send HTTP/1.1 requests using Python.
 You can install requests library using following code in your terminal in Linux.

     pip3 install requests
-After finishing installation process above, you can run the tasks
+<b>After finishing installation process above, you can run the tasks</b>